swarajaalla/infy_sb_tradefinance/README.md

 ## 🔮 Future Enhancements

-* File upload with automatic hash generation
+* Blockchain network integration for true immutability
-* Refresh token implementation
+* Refresh token support
 * Organisation-wise analytics dashboard
-* Audit logs for document access
-* Blockchain integration for immutable document storage
+* Advanced audit reports
+* File version comparison
+* Download and export ledger reports

 ---

 ## 🏁 Conclusion

-The **Trade Finance Blockchain Explorer** demonstrates a **secure, scalable, and role-based document management system** that aligns with real-world enterprise trade finance requirements and industry best practices.
+The **Trade Finance Blockchain Explorer** provides a **secure, role-based, and auditable document management platform** inspired by blockchain principles.
+It demonstrates how modern web technologies can be applied to solve real-world trade finance challenges with transparency and trust.

 ---